 He reported that many design concessions had been incorporated into the final plans.
-He showed the Commissioners the original submitted plans and highlighted the changes in concession, size and materials that were reflected in the final set of plans and specifications approved by the Yarmouth Town Committee.
+He showed the Commissioners the original submitted plans and highlighted the changes in the final set of plans and other changes in location, size and materials that were reflected in the final set of plans and specifications approved by the Yarmouth Town Committee.